angeloglitchandria/angeloglitchandria.github.io/content/events/example/index.md

 ---
-title: "Andriano, A.M.
-(2025).
-Immersive Irony in Videogames.
-Conference Talk.
-Konstanz University"
+title: "Andriano, A.M, (2025), Immersive Irony in Videogames, in Games and Game Studies Beyond Postmodernism [Conference Talk], Konstanz University"

 date: "2025-09-04"